Thailand’s Cannabis Regulation in 2022

 The Government Gazette’s publication on November 26, 2021, declared the regulation on requesting for the license to produce, import, export, dispose or possess narcotic substance category 5, particularly “cannabis”.

-Those eligible to request for the grant of license according to the ministerial regulation are as follow:
+Those eligible to request for the grant of license according to the ministerial regulation are as follows:

 - In case an applicant is an individual, the applicant must:

-- Not be a person whose license issued under the narcotic law, or the psychotropic substances law is being suspended or revoked
+- Not be a person whose license issued under the narcotics law, or the psychotropic substances law is being suspended or revoked

 - In case an applicant is a juristic person, the applicant must:

 - Possess the qualifications under 1) f. and g.